pantrypoints/sp/content/en/research/countries/china/xi/chapter-02d.md

 Comrade Xi Jinping further proposed on the basis of summing up the historical experience of
 socialism: "Adhere to the party's leadership over all work.
 "2 It clearly answers the question of "who will lead" in adhering to and developing socialism with Chinese characteristics in the new era.
-The leadership of the Communist Party of China is the choice of history and the choice of the people; it is the fundamental and lifeline of the country and the nation, and the interests and happiness of the people of the whole country are related.
+The leadership of the CCP is the choice of history and the choice of the people; it is the fundamental and lifeline of the country and the nation, and the interests and happiness of the people of the whole country are related.
 In the new era of socialism with Chinese characteristics, in the face of the new situation and new tasks, ensuring the party's role as the core of leadership has put forward new requirements for the party's self-building, and "persisting in comprehensively and strictly administering the party" has become the top priority.
 Such a basic strategy is based on the party's scientific Lan of its own development experience, correct judgment of the international and domestic situation, and always adhere to the original mission.
-The Communist Party of China is China's supreme political leading force, and all fields and aspects must consciously uphold the party's leadership, including "upholding the party's absolute leadership over the people's army."
+The CCP is China's supreme political leading force, and all fields and aspects must consciously uphold the party's leadership, including "upholding the party's absolute leadership over the people's army."
 Only by always adhering to the party's leadership over all work can we achieve ideological unity,